paritytech/asset-transfer-api/README.md

 <br /><br />

+## Docs

+Find full documentation [here](https://paritytech.github.io/asset-transfer-api/), for quick start guide read below.
+All examples can be found [here](./examples/).

 ## About

-WARNING: THIS PACKAGE IS NOT PRODUCTION READY!

-**ALPHA**: This package is in alpha and is being rapidly and actively developed on, so some design choices are subject to change.
+WARNING: This package is in stable beta, and does not support sending assets in all directions.
+Read **Current Cross-chain Support** for more info.

+**BETA**: This package is in stable beta.

 **Summary**: Asset-transfer-api is a library focused on simplifying the construction of asset transfers for Substrate based chains that involves system parachains like Statemine and Statemint.
 It exposes a reduced set of methods which facilitates users to send transfers to other (para) chains or locally.